pengwei715/mapping-Chicago-tickets-permits/ticket_project/README.md

 but for consistent coverage we suggest only querying for dates after 7/13/2015.

+Understanding which tickets are linked with permits turns out to be quite difficult.
+A naieve attempt to link any ticket with any permits that overlap in location and time yields a number of tickets unrelated to parking, such as having expired or missing license plates.
+Since our project was specifically interested in how permits limit parking and result in tickets as a result of limiting parking, we ended up making applying a number of assumptions (made a priori and in consultation with the data) to hopefull get an accurate number of tickets directly linked with permits limiting parking spaces.
+In particular, when linking the two datasets, we limited to tickets whose violations is either "PARKING/STANDING PROHIBITED ANYTIME" or "NO STANDING/PARKING TIME RESTRICTED", and we limited the permits data to permits allowing for a full closure of the street.

 ## Requirements
 The following Python packages are needed to run this software: